CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 fragment and start the private production.
 Depending on the scope of the study you wish to perform, you will need to run different steps.
 For all options you will need the appropriate genfragment.
 These can usually be found on the genproductions github page.
-Currently, a good fragment to use with the files produced using this setup is not yet available there.
-In the mean time you can use the fragment I provide on my public area on
+An example to use with the files produced using this setup is [genfragment.py](./genstep/genfragment.py).
-afs:

-/afs/cern.ch/user/n/nstrobbe/public/genfragment.py

 In this fragment you should update the value of `JetMatching:qCut`, and perhaps the value of `JetMatching:nJetMax`.
 The `nJetMax` should be set to the largest number of